acmdas/das_fieldstones/appearances.md

 However this may be, and whatever chronological limits we choose to assign to it, a change there certainly was.
 Professor Butterfield has commented well on it:

 >through changes in the habitual use of words, certain things in the natural philosophy of Aristotle had now acquired a coarsened meaning or were actually misunderstood.
+It may not be easy